pockata/mmutils/README.md

 Here's a list of what is currently implemented:

-* lsm - get a list of monitors (active & connected)
+* lsm - get a list of monitors (active, connected, and primary)
 * pfm - get xrandr id of the focused monitor (the monitor which holds the pointer)
 * mattr - get information about a monitor (width, height, x/y offset, connection status)